LLN273/PolyAncestor/README.md

 # GenePolar
-Pipeline used to identify the phylogenetic position of the parental species of a tetraploid species.
+Pipeline used to identify the phylogenetic position of the parental species of an allotetraploid.

 Citation:
 Leal J.L., Milesi P., Salojärvi J., Lascoux M. 2022.
 Phylogenetic Analysis of Allotetraploid Species Using Polarized Genomic Sequences. *Syst.
 Biol.* (forthcoming)